hamishgibbs/lit_review_graph/README.md

 `lit_review_graph` searches all of the references of papers in your bibliography and will struggle with a large network.
 I recommend dividing your references into small groups (5-10 publications) for the most clarity.

 When adding a new paper, `lit_review_graph` may take some time to query the metadata for each of the connected references from [Semantic Scholar](https://www.semanticscholar.org/).
-Requests are cached in `lit_review_graph_cache.sqlite` and start-up will be faster when you re-run the app.
+Requests are cached in `lit_review_graph_cache.sqlite` and start-up will be faster after a paper has been downloaded.

 [Semantic Scholar](https://www.semanticscholar.org/) is a great free source of information on the academic citation network but data for some papers (particularly older papers) may be missing or incomplete.